CAMI-challenge/CAMISIM/README.md

 Metagenome Simulation Pipeline
 ================

-This is asoftware for the simulation of different kinds of microbial communities and shotgun metagenome data sets.
+A software for the simulation of microbial communities and shotgun metagenome data sets.

 ##Documentation
 [Developer documentation](https://github.com/CAMI-challenge/MetagenomeSimulationPipeline/wiki/Design-documentation) can be found here: